Synonym(s)

 Underlying causes (diseases):

-- Viral hepatitis (B,C,D): chronic viral hepatitis is the second most common cause in industrialized countries with 30%, in Africa with 90%).
+- Viral hepatitis (B,C,D): chronic viral hepatitis is the second most common cause in industrialized countries (30%) and the most common cause in Africa (90%).

-- Congestive cirrhosis (Cirrhosis cardiaque) in right heart failure
+- Congestive cirrhosis (cirrhosis cardiaque) in right heart failure

 - Autoimmune hepatitis